The Wachowskis' unrealized projects: Trash Mountain

 In February 2024, Lilly was announced by Collider to solo-direct Trash Mountain, a film about a young gay man from Chicago returning to his rural Missouri to deal with his father's hoarder state after the latter's death.
 It was to star Caleb Hearon, written by Hearon and Ruby Caster and produced by Colin Trevorrow, Eddie Vaisman and Julia Lebedev.
+By October 2025, Kris Swanberg replaced Wachowski as director, before filming commenced.

 The Hunted

-In an October 2024 interview for Autostraddle, Lilly revealed that she had just written a script with her partner called The Hunted as "a response to all of the horrible anti-trans stuff that's going on in the world.
+In an October 2024 interview for Autostraddle, Lilly revealed that she had just written a script with her partner Mickey Ray Mahoney called The Hunted as "a response to all of the horrible anti-trans stuff that's going on in the world.
 What if trans people could form this almost weather underground level of resistance?
 It becomes a murder mystery that goes up the ladder into the furthest reaches of government."
+In August 2026, Lilly stated that producers were reluctant to finance the film, which has an estimated production budget of $10 million, due to its "wall-to-wall trans cast", and that she was seeking alternative avenues to develop and release the project.
+Live table reads of the screenplay took place on August 7 and 8, at Dynasty Typewriter Theatre.

 Manhunt

 In the same Autostraddle interview, Lilly stated that she was involved in an adaptation of Gretchen Felker-Martin's Manhunt.
+In May 2026, Felker-Martin stated that the adaptation was no longer being developed.